 - 1. The student must submit a written proposal to the professor for approval. - 2.
 If the proposal is accepted, the student (in collaboration with the instructor and student success advisor) submits the course syllabus and pertinent information electronically, via a Directed Study Application, which automatically goes to the dean and the registrar's office.

-Students may complete a Directed Study Application (https://www.bethel.edu/registrar/registration/seminary/changes-petitions/directed-study-application/) online by going to the registrar's website (https://www.bethel.edu/registrar/forms/) and clicking on the link under Seminary.
+Students may complete a Directed Study Application online by going to the registrar's website and clicking on the link under Seminary.